yeruvasruthi/furora/README.md

-# Furora — Minimal, warm, all‑in‑one pet app (Slim Starter)
+# Furora — Minimal, warm, all‑in‑one pet app

 **Explore · Match · Care** — React + TypeScript + Vite with Tailwind, Router, Zustand.